AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 Manage groups
 -------------

-This subsection allows you to list and edit the existing groups in the catalogue, and add new ones.
+This subsection allows you to list and edit the existing groups in the catalog, and add new ones.
 Groups are listed on the left, and selecting a group brings up additional options, shown below, with the option to save any changes or delete this group.

 |image19|